keepexploring/smartbiogas/README.md

 ### Install libs
 * cd (go to the saved folder smartbiogas)
-* pip install -r requirements.txt
+* sudo pip install -r requirements.txt

 #### ====================Note: if an error =====================
 ##### with gdal library run